dialogtekgeek/DSTC8-AVSD_official/README.md

 ## NEWS

-The objective evaluation was done and the results were released to the participants!
+The objective evaluation was done and the results were released to the participants 10/21/2019 !

 The data sets for AVSD@DSTC8 is only limited used by the participants who submitted the results to the official challenge.
 If you got the data but not submitted your results to the challenge,